How to Build an MVP App in 2021 (Easy 5-Step Guide)

 - Sell Your Product First, Build It Afterwards

 This method is intended to initiate a presale before it is actually constructed.
 The realistic option is to start a crowdfunding campaign on a specific website, for example, Kickstarter.
-If you thrive, you will not only be given proof of the demanding concept but also increase some seed investment.
+If you thrive, you will not only be given proof of the demanding concept but also may recieve some seed investment.
 The goal is to launch a new campaign to commercialize a product that does not exist.
 The advantage of this method is that people engage, not only by word but also by money, in visualizing the concept.
 It could therefore fully reflect the real revenue generation opportunities.

 - Product Mock-up MVP